Henry Giménez

-Henry Damián Giménez Báez (born 13 March 1986) is an Uruguayan international footballer who plays professionally for Villa Teresa, as a winger.
+Henry Damián Giménez Báez (born 13 March 1986) is an Uruguayan professional footballer who plays as a winger for Huracán.

 Club career

 Born in Durazno, Giménez began his career in Uruguay playing for Centro Atlético Fénix and later in Tacuarembó F.C.

 In early 2007, he was transferred River Plate de Montevideo, team were his outstanding performances help them reach the semifinals of the 2009 Copa Sudamericana.

 On 2 September 2009, he signed a new deal with Italian side Bologna F.C.
 1909.
 He made his Serie A debut on 8 November 2009 playing 12 minutes against U.S. Città di Palermo.

 International career

 Giménez has earned two caps for Uruguay in 2008.
 One against Turkey and another against Norway.